SandipRandive/Language_Identification_NaiveBayes/README.md

-# Language_Identification_NaiveBayes
-A machine learning project for identifying text language using Naive Bayes.
 # 🧠 Language Identification using Naive Bayes

 This project focuses on building a **Machine Learning model** that can automatically **detect the language** of a given text input using the **Multinomial Naive Bayes algorithm**.